-Dudhsagar Falls – the moment you hear these words, the visuals of trains passing through the falls comes to your mind.
+Dudhsagar Falls – the moment you hear these words, the visuals of trains passing through the falls come to your mind.
 Thanks to Bollywood.
-This tall, tiered and perennial waterfall is a must-see destination in Goa.
-Bollywood films like Chennai Express has shared its spectacular visuals in front of millions even if the coordinates of the Dudhsagar falls were misplaced.
+This tall, tiered, and perennial waterfall is a must-see destination in Goa.
+Bollywood films like the Chennai Express have shared their spectacular visuals in front of millions even if the coordinates of the waterfalls were misplaced.

-I first saw the Dudhsagar waterfalls when I was on Deccan Odyssey trip.
+I first saw these wonderful waterfalls when I was on the Deccan Odyssey trip.
 It was fun to watch the waterfall from the luxury of my personal cabin.
 Minutes later we were all discussing the view.
-Since the time we moved to Goa, I have seen them many times from different trains that I have taken.
-However, it is now that we got an opportunity to visit the waterfalls to admire it in its full glory.
+Since the time we moved to Goa, I have seen them many times on different trains that I have taken.
+However, it is now that we got an opportunity to visit the waterfalls to admire them in full glory.

 Dudhsagar literally means the ocean of milk.
 Here is the story that tells us how it got the name.